-Each standard has been designed to provide sufficient detail to enable agencies to implement them and further enhance the security maturity level for that standard.
-Each standard has been designed to assist organisations understand the what/why/how aspects.
+Each Standard has been designed to provide sufficient detail to enable agencies to implement them and further enhance the security maturity level for that Standard.
+Each Standard has been designed to help organisations understand the what, why, and how aspects.
 The Standards have a maturity model built in, which will assist in standardising how cyber risks can be tracked and measured over time.